 Same as it was with accommodation, start with something safe and decent one, just to be financially safe, and then look for a better job.
-The point is to treat them as a kick for a start, not the way of living.
+Check out social programs for migrants The point is to treat them as a kick for a start, not the way of living.
 Check what the government is offering you and visit the right government offices to apply for this help.
 Government financial help may be enough to survive, but it won't be sufficient for long.
-Emergency is probably what scares you the most when it comes to moving alone in another country.
+Prepare yourself for emergencies Emergency is probably what scares you the most when it comes to moving alone in another country.
 Make yourself a favour and prepare a list of places to go and people to call in case of emergency.
-Check where the hospital is, choose your family doctor, etc. In nowadays world we have access to all the information needed.
+Check where the hospital is, choose your family doctor, etc. Do some reading In nowadays world we have access to all the information needed.
 Thanks to the Internet connection you can find whatever information you need in a matter of seconds.
 If you have any doubts about issues that are really as plain as a day for natives - like how to create a bank account or how to pay your bills - you can simply google it or ask about it on some forum